wp-plugins/backup-wp/readme.txt

 Fully functional FREE backup plugin which helps you to create manually/automatically customized backups of your Wordpress based website.
 Keep your files and database safe and restore your website whenever needed.
 Scheduled backups will help you to do the job without any of your intervention and always maintain your website up and running, and you'll get notified through the whole process.

-Features List:
+Features List - Wordpress Backup:

-	1. Manual backup
+* 1. Manual backup
-	2. Backup automatization
+* 2. Backup automatization
-	3. Easy one click restoration
+* 3. Easy one click restoration
-	4. Backup options customization
+* 4. Backup options customization
-	5. Get notified through the whole process
+* 5. Get notified through the whole process
-	6. Emergency support
+* 6. Emergency support

 == Installation ==